pgtipping/Synthalyst/memory-bank/activeContext.md

   - Changed font size class from text-lg to text-md for consistent visual hierarchy
   - Ensured all special section headings have the same size and styling
   - Improved overall visual consistency in the interview prep plan
+  - Enhanced the PDF export to properly display these formatted sections
+  - Added additional regex patterns to handle sections at the beginning of lines

 - Fixed OVERARCHING GOAL formatting and adjusted font sizes for section headings: